Experts recommend that you eat no more than 1-2 servings (3-6 ounces) of red meat each day.

 Studies have found that people who eat less than 2 servings of red meat each day have lower risk for heart disease and cancer compared to people who eat more than 2 servings a day.

 Doctors aren’t sure if cutting red meat entirely is healthier.
-Studies have just found that eating red meat in moderation is better for your health.
+Studies have found that eating red meat in moderation is better for your health.